Who We Are

 How we do this is just as important as what we do, because our approach is grounded in a set of beliefs and assumptions about mental health we think it’s important to be transparent about.

-- We believe that relationships are what make the difference - so our approach is fundamentally relational.
+We believe that relationships are what make the difference.

 There are loads of people working to make OTR what it is – in fact we now have over 150 staff and volunteers on our books!
 Here are some key contact details for people you may want to get hold of: